waldoapp/waldo-programmatic-samples/README.md

 ### Waldo account

 Using Waldo Core API requires you to have access to a [Waldo][waldo] account.
-This will enable you to obtain an app token to communicate with Waldo Core API (see below).
+This will enable you to obtain a token to communicate with Waldo Core API (see below).
 If you do not have an account yet, you can sign up for one [here][signup].